quinnanm/boostedhiggs/combine/README.md

 ## Step 1.
 Making combine templates

-We use a python script to produce the templates ready for datacard creation.
-The script can be found under `python/` in the parent repository [here](https://github.com/farakiko/boostedhiggs/tree/main/python).
+We use the python script `make_templates.py` to produce the templates ready for datacard creation.
 The output templates should be stored by default here under `templates/`.

 Sample templates produced can be found [here](https://github.com/farakiko/boostedhiggs/tree/main/combine/templates/v1/) as `hists_templates_2017_mu.pkl`.